 To Promote British Chinese rights Madam Christine Lee is the Legal Advisor to the Embassy of the People’s Republic of China in the UK; the Executive Member of the Chinese Judicial Studies Association and the Executive Secretary of the All Party Parliamentary Chinese in Britain Group.
 Founded by Madam Christine Lee, Christine Lee & Co Solicitors has offered professional legal service to British Chinese and pays close attention to the new UK policies which will influence the rights of British Chinese.
 It is the first British Chinese law firm authorised by Ministry of Justice of P.R.China to operate an office in mainland China.
 Madam Christine Lee has tremendous achievements in fighting the interests and legal rights for the British Chinese through judicial process.
 In 2005, she and her team succeeded in persuading British Government to amend articles against rights of British Chinese on Immigration, Asylum and Nationality Bill.

 Dawn Butler MP was elected as the Member of Parliament for Brent South on 5 May 2005 and became the first elected African-Caribbean woman to become a Government Minister in the UK.
 Dawn continues to commit her time in parliament to representing groups and people in society that are often underrepresented.
-In 2017 Dawn became the first MP in its history to sign a question in the House of Commons using British Sign Language, highlighting the need to give the language full legal status.
+In 2017, Dawn became the first MP in its history to sign a question in the House of Commons using British Sign Language, highlighting the need to give the language full legal status.
 Dawn for the last two years has been awarded two Patchwork Foundation awards, having been voted People's Choice 2016 Labour MP of the Year and next receiving the Overall MP of the Year award 2017.
-Dawn is currently serving as the Shadow Minister for Women and Equalities.
+Dawn served as the Shadow Minister for Women and Equalities from 2017 to 2020.

-Over the last 20 years Anuja has been at the forefront of teaching and mentoring projects in the UK and abroad.
-She is a governor of the City Academy, Hackney, involved in a range of outreach projects and was the key note speaker for the 2017 Lord Mayors ‘Student Leadership Challenge’, an international programme for young woman.
+Over the last 23 years Anuja has been at the forefront of teaching and mentoring projects in the UK and abroad.
+She is a governor of the City Academy, Hackney and the Habadasher Borough Academy.
+She has been involved in a range of outreach projects and is the current Master of Outreach for Grays Inn.

-Earlier this year, she was awarded an honorary degree by Dundee University.
-She was also appointed a Circuit Judge Commissioner on the Judicial Appointments Commission, an independent commission that selects Judges in England and Wales.
+In 2018, Anuja was awarded an honorary doctorate by Dundee University.
+In the same year, she was appointed as a Commissioner on the Judicial Appointments Commission, an independent commission that selects Judges in England and Wales.

 Kalpesh is Group Managing Editor of Asian Media Group (AMG).
 He graduated with a law degree (LLB Hons) from Queen Mary University of London, and qualified as a barrister from the Inner Temple.
 Kalpesh is responsible for the strategy and growth of AMG operations over three countries: Britain, India and America.